 Open Entry – no academic achievement is required.

-Standard admission – ākonga meet the requirements detailed in the programme regulations.
+Standard Admission – ākonga meet the requirements detailed in the programme regulations.

-Discretionary Admission - Any ākonga who is not yet 20 years of age and has not reached the standard admission requirements for their intended programme may be eligible for Discretionary Admission.
-In assessing whether to grant Discretionary Admission, the delegated authority focuses on the ākonga level of preparedness for their intended programme.
+Discretionary Admission - Any ākonga who is not yet 20 years of age and has not reached the Standard Admission requirements for their intended programme may be eligible for Discretionary Admission.
+In assessing whether to grant Discretionary Admission, the delegated authority focuses on ākonga level of preparedness for their intended programme.

-Special Admission - Any ākonga who is 20 years of age or older and has not reached the standard admission requirements for their intended programme is eligible for Special Admission.
-Te Pūkenga works with the ākonga to ensure they are prepared for their intended programme.
+Special Admission - Any ākonga who is 20 years of age or older and has not reached the Standard Admission requirements for their intended programme is eligible for Special Admission.
+Te Pūkenga works with ākonga to ensure they are prepared for their intended programme.

 Ākonga for whom English, te reo Māori, or New Zealand Sign Language is not a first language provide acceptable evidence that they have the necessary English language proficiency.